snotskie/ttrpg/site/src/index.md

 ## History

-Each character has a History Basic Stat, made up of a varied list of narrative touchstones.
+Each character has a History Basic Stat, made up of a number of narrative touchstones.
 This Stat is used to perform actions more related to the character's backstory more than to the other Basic Stats.
 And even though every character has a History Basic Stat, what their History covers is unique to them and only them!

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's backstory.
 Answer the following prompts, or others given to you by your DM.
-These background details will help build the story and set the scope of narrative touchstones your History Stat Checks cover.
+These background details will help you and your DM build the story and set the scope of the narrative touchstones your History Stat Checks cover.

     - Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and what is their Hero up to in the world now?
     - List three specific skills that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.